-If you're not sure if you checked the "permanent" box on your mail-in application, you can look up your mail ballot status here.
+If you're not sure if you checked the permanent/annual box on your mail-in application, you can look up your mail ballot status through PA Voter Services.
 Select “Election Ballot Status” and enter your information.
 Until the ballot is completed and tested, your status will be listed as "pending."
 Closer to the election, you will see when your ballot is mailed and when your vote has been received by our office.

 No, if you applied for a mail-in ballot at the same time that you registered to vote, your mail-in application will be held until the registration has been completed and verified.
 You will not be permitted to register to vote and vote at the same time.
 Your registration must be approved before a ballot can be provided to you, which will take between 24-48 hours.

-No. If you have submitted a paper application for a mail-in ballot, please check online to verify your application status at vote.pa.gov, or call the Elections Office.
+No. If you have submitted an application for a mail-in ballot, please check online to verify your application status at vote.pa.gov, or call the Elections Office.
 Do not apply more than one time for a mail-in ballot; duplicate applications will only further delay the verification and approval process.

 If you receive notification that your mail-in ballot application was rejected, contact the Elections Office at 717-771-9604.
 Be prepared to address the reasons for rejection of the application.
 Common reasons for rejection: